When damaged leaves won’t heal

 Save a care plan for this plant

 Tell us where you grow it.
-Vatisha will turn the problem into a simple recovery routine when beta spots open.
+Vatisha turns the problem into a simple recovery routine inside the app.

-Free to join.
-We only email about Vatisha beta access and launch.
+Free.
+We only email about Vatisha updates and the Android launch.